-- 5.1 Historical Development of University Education in India - 5.2 University Education Commission (1948-49) and it s Recommendations towards Higher Education - 5.3 University Grants Commission and its role in Teacher Education - 5.4 Challenges of Higher Education in India
+- 5.1 Historical Development of University Education in India - 5.2 University Education Commission (1948-49) and it's Recommendations towards Higher Education - 5.3 University Grants Commission and its role in Teacher Education - 5.4 Challenges of Higher Education in India

 The concerned faculty shall encourage the students to conduct varies content related field activates under his/her supervision able guidance.
 The faculty should inform the HOD/Principal and take his/her approval of the various field activities to be carried out.
+For example: One Assignment & One Seminar.

-- 1. Bhatia & Bhatia, (1986) Philosophical and Sociological Foundations of Education, Doaba House, Delhi. - Nirmal Kaur (2010) History of Education, Mittal Publications, New Delhi. - 3.
+- 1. Bhatia & Bhatia, (1986) Philosophical and Sociological Foundations of Education, Doaba House, Delhi. - 2.
+Nirmal Kaur (2010) History of Education, Mittal Publications, New Delhi. - 3.
 Sahyasachi Battacharya(Ed) (1998) the contest of Terrain Perspectives on Education in India, Oriental Longman, New Delhi. - 4.
-Mahesh Bharghava & Rajeshsree Bharghava (2008) Perspectives of Education, H.P Bharghava Book Home, Agra. - 5.
-J.P.Naik & Syed Nurullu (1995) A Students History of Education in India, (6th Edition) Macmillan India Limited, New Delhi. - 6.
+Mahesh Bharghava & Rajeshsree Bharghava (2008) Perspectives of Education, H.P.
+Bharghava Book Home, Agra. - 5.
+J.P.Naik & Syed Nurullu (1995) A Students' History of Education in India, (6th Edition) Macmillan India Limited, New Delhi. - 6.
 B.N.Dash (2005) History of Education in India, Dominant Publishers and Distributors, New Delhi. - 7.
 K.P.Subba Rao (Ed) (2013) Dimensions of Modern Education, Akanksha Publishing House, New Delhi.

-Paper - VIII: CURRICULUM STUDIES
+COURSE CODE: MED007 Paper-VII: CURRICULUM STUDIES